 Remembering an Accident: Oppau Explosion in Germany

-The explosion occurred September 21, 1921, when a silo that was storing 4,500 tonnes of an ammonium sulfate and ammonium nitrate fertilizer mixture exploded at the Oppau plant in Germany.
+The explosion occurred on September 21, 1921, when a silo that was storing 4,500 tonnes of ammonium sulfate and ammonium nitrate fertilizer mixture exploded at the Oppau plant in Germany.
 It killed between 500 – 600 people and there were about 2,000+ people who were injured.
 The blast was felt for miles, damaging the factory and the surrounding community.

 In 1911 the plant was producing ammonium sulfate when Germany was unable to obtain the necessary sulfur during WWI.
 It was also producing ammonium nitrate during the same time period.
-The combination of the two plus the pressure of its own weight, turned the mixture into a plaster-like substance.
+The combination of the two plus the pressure of its own weight turned the mixture into a plaster-like substance.

 To read more about this tragic accident please click on the link below.

 To find about root cause analysis fundamentals to develop effective corrective actions to avoid disasters large and small, visit:

 Also, find out more about the West, Texas, fertilizer explosion at these links: